shmulik-willinger/behavioral_cloning/writeup.md

 Machine learning involves trying out ideas and testing them to see if they work.
 If the model is over or underfitting, then try to figure out why and adjust accordingly.
 I tried a couple of ideas like reduced the bandwidth of the image by converting each image from BGR to YUV, adding brightness randomization by convering images to HSV, adding more layers (Fully connected, Polling, Conv2D and more) and checked the prediction changes in the simulator.

-There is a problem with combining lambda layers and save/load model
+There is a problem with combining lambda layers and save/load model.

+I had a couple of issues with the version of Keras and Tensorflow.
+Since the training was performed on an Amazon g2.2xlarge GPU server, and the simulator driving was running on my local PC.
+In order for the model.h5 file to run correctlly the TensorFlow and Keras must be exectly in the same version.

+OpenCV read images as BGR, and the file drive.py (to run the car in the simulator) uses RGB.
+In order for the images comming from the simulator in the autonomous mode to be process correctlly - I used cv2.COLOR_BGR2RGB on them.

 ## Model Architecture